iNPUTmice/SecureConversation/README.md

 changeable on the fly.
 Metrics like last active client (the client which sent the last message) are much better.

-Unfortunately these modern replacements for legacy XMPP features are not widely adopted.
-However Conversations should be an instant messenger for the future and instead of making Conversations compatible with the past we should work on implementing new, improved technologies and getting them into other XMPP clients as well.
+Unfortunately, these modern replacements for legacy XMPP features are not widely adopted.
+However, Conversations should be an instant messenger for the future and instead of making Conversations compatible with the past we should work on implementing new, improved technologies and getting them into other XMPP clients as well.

-Making these status and priority optional isn't a solution either because Conversations is trying to get rid of old behaviours and set an example for other clients.
+Making this status and priority optional isn't a solution either because Conversations is trying to get rid of old behaviours and set an example for other clients.

 #### Translations
 Translations are managed on [Transifex](https://www.transifex.com/projects/p/conversations/)

-#### How do I backup / move Conversations to a new device?
+#### How do I backup/move Conversations to a new device?
-On the one hand Conversations supports Message Archive Management to keep a server side history of your messages so when migrating to a new device that device can display your entire history.
-However that does not work if you enable OMEMO due to its forward secrecy.
+On the one hand, Conversations supports Message Archive Management to keep a server-side history of your messages so when migrating to a new device that device can display your entire history.
+However, that does not work if you enable OMEMO due to its forward secrecy.
 (Read [The State of Mobile XMPP in 2016](https://gultsch.de/xmpp_2016.html) especially the section on encryption.)

 If you migrate to a new device and would still like to keep your history please use a third party backup tool like [oandbackup](https://github.com/jensstein/oandbackup) (needs root access on the device) or ```adb backup``` (no root access needed) from your computer.
-It is important that you deactivate your account before backup and activate it only after a successful restore, otherwise OMEMO might not work afterwards.
+It is important that you deactivate your account before backup and activate it only after a successful restore, otherwise, OMEMO might not work afterwards.
 Also, remember that you can **only** transfer the backup to either the same version of Android or to a newer one (eg. 5.1.1 -> 5.1.1 or 5.1.1 -> 6.0.1).

 #### Conversations is missing a certain feature